Werkraum

 Werkraum is the creative music works of German musician Axel Frank.

 Overview

 Frank released material on CDRs and multiple compilations in the late 1990s and early 2000s until debuting with a full-length LP on Cold Spring Records in 2004.
 In 2005 the release Kristalle, Werkraum's second album followed.
 With Early love Music in 2008, Werkraum receive a more and more worldwide recognition.

-Frank was a member of the band Sturmpercht, where he played under the pseudonym Hanns Aufschring, while his work for live sessions and for studio- and mastering engineering continued.
-New and more progressive works for Werkraum were announced for 2009 and 2010.
-He's still active under different monikers in the electronic music scene and works as producer.
+Frank was a member of the band Sturmpercht and played live fo bands like Triarii, Of The Wand And the Moon or Die Weisse Rose.
+He's also active under different monikers in different music genres and works as producer.